UTFR/Powertrain-Firmware/AMS/README.md

-Hardware abstraction for the Arduino Micro Shield
+Hardware abstraction for the Arduino Micro of the rear controller